-Athletes considering participating in intercollegiate athletics in any Division I or Division II College program must register with the National Collegiate Athletic Association (NCAA) and meet certain requirements regarding the scope and rigor of their academic program (among other requirements).
+Athletes considering participation in intercollegiate athletics in any Division I or Division II College program must register with the National Collegiate Athletic Association (NCAA) and meet certain requirements regarding the scope and rigor of their academic program (among other requirements).
 Courses approved by the NCAA at the time this booklet went to press are noted with the NCAA's circular logo.
-Please see your School

-Counselor or the Athletic Director for more information.
-You can also read and download a guide for student athletes at ncaastudent.org, or visit the NCAA Eligibility Center website HERE.
+Please see your School Counselor or the Athletic Director for more information.
+You can also read and download a guide for student athletes at ncaastudent.org or visit the NCAA Eligibility Center website HERE.

-The Programs and Services of the Bruce Smith Library Learning Commons
+The Programs and Services of the Bruce Smith Library/Learning Center

-The Bruce Smith Library Learning Commons provides the tools and support necessary for students to become confident and capable lifelong learners who seek out, evaluate, use, and create information for a variety of purposes.
+The Bruce Smith Library/Learning Center provides the tools and support necessary for students to become confident and capable lifelong learners who seek out, evaluate, use, and create information for a variety of purposes.
 Through class visits to the Library, direct instruction, small group work, and one-on-one assistance from the Library staff, students have abundant opportunities to meet this goal.

-The Library Learning Commons maintains a collection designed to meet the personal interests and academic needs of our students.
+The Library maintains a collection designed to meet the personal interests and academic needs of our students.
 In addition to traditional books and magazines, the Library lends digital equipment and provides access to online databases and downloadable e-books and audiobooks.
 For needs that reach beyond our collection, the Library participates in the Statewide Interlibrary Loan Network, lending and borrowing items from libraries around New Hampshire.

-The Library Learning Commons is open Monday through Thursday from 7:45 to 4:00.
-On Fridays, it is open from 7:45 until 3:05.
+The Library is open Monday through Thursday from 7:45 to 4:00.
+On Fridays, it is open from 7:45 until 3:00.
 On average, over 200 students use the Library daily, so we ask for students' cooperation in keeping the Library a productive and neat work environment for all.
-Food is not allowed, but drinks in rigid containers that snap or screw closed are allowed.
 Desktop and laptop computers are available for school-related activities.